How Do I Know If My Trees Have EAB?

-Dieback of the upper and outer crown begins to occur after multiple years of EAB larval feeding.
-Trees begin to show dead branches throughout the canopy, beginning at the top.
-Larval feeding disrupts nutrient and water flow to the upper canopy, thus resulting in leaf loss.
-Foliage in the top of the tree may be thin and discolored.
+Dieback of the upper and outer crown begins after multiple years of EAB larval feeding.
+Trees start to show dead branches throughout the canopy, beginning at the top.
+Larval feeding disrupts nutrient and water flow to the upper canopy, resulting in leaf loss.
+Leaves at the top of the tree may be thin and discolored.
 An example of this is shown below.Epicormic Sprouting:

 Vertical splits in the bark are caused due to callus tissue that develops around larval galleries.
 Larval galleries can often be seen beneath bark splits.Woodpecker feeding:

-Woodpeckers feed on emerald ash borer larvae located under the bark.
-Feeding is typically evident higher in the tree where the emerald ash borer prefers to attack first.
-Large numbers of larvae under the bark can lead to woodpecker damage that looks like strips of bark have been pulled off of the tree.
+Woodpeckers eat emerald ash borer larvae that are under the bark.
+This usually happens higher in the tree where the emerald ash borer prefers to attack first.
+If there are large numbers of larvae under the bark the woodpecker damage can make it look like strips of bark have been pulled off of the tree.
 This is called "flecking."
 An example of this is shown below.SignsD-shaped emergence holes:

-As adults emerge from under the bark they create an emergence hole ~ 1/8 inch in diameter and D-shaped.
+As adults emerge from under the bark they create a D-shaped emergence hole that is about 1/8 inch in diameter.
 An example of this is shown below.S-shaped larval galleries:

-As larvae feed under the bark they wind back and forth, thus creating galleries that are packed with frass and sawdust and follow a serpentine pattern.
+As larvae feed under the bark they wind back and forth, creating galleries that are packed with frass (larva poop) and sawdust and follow a serpentine pattern.
 An example of this is shown below.Larvae:

 Larvae are cream-colored, slightly flattened (dorso-ventrally) and have pincher-like appendages (urogomphi) at the end of their abdomen.
-Mature larvae reach 1 1/2 inches in length and all larvae are found feeding beneath the bark.
+By the time larvae are done growing they are 1 1/2 inches long.
+Larvae are found feeding beneath the bark.
 Adults:

-Adult beetles are metallic green in color and are 3/8 - 1/2 inch in length and 1/16 inch in width.
+Adult beetles are metallic green and about the size of one grain of cooked rice (3/8 - 1/2 inch long and 1/16 inch wide).
 Adults are flat on the back and rounded on their underside.

 Signs and symptoms (what to look for) of an emerald ash borer infestation.